athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

  :aliases {...}}
 ```

-With this file we describe the dependencies our project needs, where our project should look to find our source code and tests and shortcuts for running our project's code.
+With this file we describe the dependencies our project needs, where our project should look to find our source/tests and shortcuts for running our project's code.

 Now, given this is just an `edn` file it can be odd to think of it as a separate "tool".
 The reason I believe this is done is because the shape of the `edn` map is well defined.
 Which could be seen as acting like a contract.

 What this means is that this file is an extensible tool.
 In other words, you could write your own `tools.deps.alpha` which knows how to consume this file and be compliant with projects which use it.
-Now, there isn't really a need to do this, but it's an example to illustrate why it can be seen as a tool.

 ## Clojure CLI Tools Installer

 "Clojure CLI Tools Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
 As of February 2020, Clojure started maintaining their own [brew tap].
-Thus, if you installed the clojure command line tools via
+Thus, if you installed the `Clojure CLI Tools` via

 ```bash
 brew install clojure